michelin/suricate/README.md

     provider: 'database'
 ```

+When this mode is activated, a "**Register now**" button will appear on the login page, allowing users to create an account.

 #### LDAP

 You can log in to Suricate an LDAP.

-You can choose this authentication mode using the following YAML property:
+To enable this authentication mode, set the following YAML property:

 ```yml
 ---